ConfederacyOfGaia/Gaia/dms-guide.md

   - Wait until the combat is over -- some of the humans will escape, and the dragonborn will not follow, allowing the party to follow to the bandit's camp.
 - If the party decides to follow later, they'll find evidence of a battle on the road, and a DC 15 Survival check will allow them to follow the bandits that escaped to their camp.

 The bandit camp will contain 6-8 bandits, 3 of them injured by their scuffle with the dragonborn.
 They will be aggressive and violent immediately.
+If the party defeats them, they'll find a chest containing a 54 gilders and 24 bits, along with enough jerkins and martial weapons to outfit a band of 12 humans and their rations and supplies.

 ### Overland Travel to a Neighboring City

 The party takes a job to transport goods from Squamusport to a neighboring city, overland.
 The caravan is ambushed by bandits, who want to steal the goods the party is transporting.
+Similar to [Bandit Attack](#bandit-attack).

 ### Smugglers